Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 290X will be a little bit (approximately 9%) better at FSAA than the Radeon RX 590, and able to handle higher resolutions more effectively. (explain)
+The Radeon R9 290X should be a bit (about 9%) better at full screen anti-aliasing than the Radeon RX 590, and will be able to handle higher screen resolutions without losing too much performance. (explain)

 Radeon R9 290X 51200 Mpixels/sec